dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 # Evaluation

-The first outcome of this initial proof-of-concept (PoC) was to prove that the architecture satisfies the scenarios described in this paper.
+The first outcome of this initial PoC was to prove that the architecture satisfies the scenarios described in this paper.
 The separation between the CloudConduit and the Broker was found useful as several technologies for the Broker exist.
 Furthermore the Broker can be used to establish Viaduct(s) as this could be made up out of virtual machines, which each could host a Migrator[^mig1].
 The overall architecture therefore has been proven to satisfy the needs.

 The second outcome was to have initial metrics about the runtime of a simple relocation process.
 It will be crucial that the runtime cost is minimised and possibly reveal if actual online relocation can be achieved.
 For the relocation of the service instance in the PoC, a total downtime of ~10 minutes was needed.
 The relocation was performed over a 1 Gb Ethernet network.